ngspipes/main/docs/Editor.md

 ## Select the tools repository

 When the Editor starts, it loads a local repository that is included within the tool.
 However, user can select other repository, either local or remote.
 To select other repository, go to the menu `Repository` and select `Change repository`.
-In the version 1 of the Editor, there are four types that are supported, as depicted in Figure [8](#fig8).
+In the version 1 of the Editor, there are four types that are supported, as depicted in Figure 4.8.

 ![Figure 8](_Images/editor_fig8.png)

-**Figure 4.8:**
+**Figure 4.8: Setting the tool's repository for the current pipeline.**

 The `Default` is a local repository that is included within the tool.
 To specify other local repositories, it is necessary to select the `Local` option and, with the `search button`, select the path to the repository.
 Instead, to specify a remote one, it is necessary to select one of the following options, `github or uribased`, depending on the type of the remote repository.
 For instance with the tools' repository example, namely https://github.com/ngspipes/tools, please select the option `github`, with the URL `https://github.com/ngspipes/tools`.

-Then, it is possible to observe the **repository section** on Figure [9](#fig9).
+Then, it is possible to observe the **repository section** on Figure 4.9.

 ![Figure 9](_Images/editor_fig9.png)

-**Figure 4.9:**
+**Figure 4.9: How NGSPipes Editor looks like when there is no pipeline loaded/created.**

 In the **repository section**, the user may explore all the tools that are available on the repository, as well as filter them by name.
 It is also possible to obtain the description of a tool if we place the mouse over the tool's logotype.
-Selecting a tool, will open the **tool section** (in Figure [5](#fig5), Velvet is selected and the tool section is at the bottom, centered), where is possible to navigate over all the commands available within that tool.
+Selecting a tool, will open the **tool section** (in Figure 4.5), Velvet is selected and the tool section is at the bottom, centered), where is possible to navigate over all the commands available within that tool.
 In some cases, the tool has only one command, as for instance the Trimmomatic tool.
 It is also possible to obtain the description of each command similarly as done for obtaining the tool description.
 In these sections, the user may obtain more information about a given tool, command, input or output, only by selecting a given item of one of these sections with the right button of the mouse and selecting the Description option.
-This option opens a new window with all the information available on the repository, as depicted in Figure [10](#fig10).
+This option opens a new window with all the information available on the repository, as depicted in Figure 4.10.

 ![Figure 10](_Images/editor_fig10.png)

-**Figure 4.10:**
+**Figure 4.10: Description of all tolls included in the selected repository.**

-The other sections, namely the **pipeline** and **command** sections will be detailed in section [5](#head5).
+The other sections, namely the **pipeline** and **command** sections will be detailed in next section.

 ## Creating a new Pipeline